 Dr J Aitken, Senior Member

-OCCUPATIONS –nurses – misconduct and discipline – breach of conditions – fraudulent conduct – unsatisfactory professional conduct – professional misconduct
+OCCUPATIONS — pharmacists — misconduct and discipline — failure to exercise independent judgment in respect of dispensing of Scheduled drugs — unsatisfactory professional conduct — professional misconduct

 Judgment of